-Three external interrupt sources may be configured to terminate Power-down mode: external interrupts $\overline{\text{INT0}}$ (P3.2) and $\overline{\text{INT1}}$ (P3.3), or any Keyboard pin on Port 1.
-To wake up by external interrupt $\overline{\text{INT0}}$ or $\overline{\text{INT1}}$, that interrupt must be enabled by setting EX0 or EX1 in IEN0 and must be configured for level-sensitive operation by clearing IT0 or IT1.
-To wakeup by keyboard interrupt, that interrupt must be enabled by setting EKBD in IEN1 and the individual pin interrupts must be enabled in the KBE register.
+Two external interrupt sources may be configured to terminate Power-down mode: external interrupts INT0 (P3.2) and INT1 (P3.3).
+To wake up by external interrupt INT0 or INT1, that interrupt must be enabled by setting EX0 or EX1 in IE and must be configured for level-sensitive operation by clearing IT0 or IT1.

 When terminating Power-down by an interrupt, two different wake-up modes are available.
 When PWDEX in PCON is one, the wake-up period is internally timed as shown in Figure 8-1.
 At the falling edge on the interrupt pin, Power-down is exited, the oscillator is restarted, and an internal timer begins counting.
 The internal clock will not be allowed to propagate to the CPU until after the timer has timed out.
 After the time-out period the interrupt service routine will begin.
-The time-out period is controlled by the Start-up Timer Fuses (see Table 7-1 on page 56).
+The time-out period is controlled by the Start-up Timer Fuses (see Table 7-1 on page 52).
 The interrupt pin need not remain low for the entire time-out period.